 The Longnose Butterflyfish is a peaceful species that will mix well with most other species as long as they won't eat it or become too aggressive.

 Keeping these fish with other Butterflyfish is possible but be prepared to separate them if fighting occurs.
-Caution should also be taken when housing with Filefish, Damselfish and Eels.
+Caution should also be take when housing with Filefish, Damsels and Eels.
 Wrasse, Triggerfish, Tangs and Scorpionfish should also be watched in case they become too boisterous.
 Most ornamental invertebrates will probably be eaten by the Butterflyfish so take care about which ones you add and be prepared to maybe lose them.